-Rapid Response: Canada 2019 (Parkinson's & Related Diseases)
+Rapid Response: Canada 2020 (Parkinson's and Related Diseases)

 Goal: To provide seed funding for novel, high-risk, high-reward, translational research that will accelerate the development of therapeutics for neurodegenerative diseases of aging.

-Applicant Eligibility: Eligible Principal Applicants must be working in Canada at least 30% of the time at or above the level of Postdoctoral researcher, and be affiliated with a Canada Revenue Agency-qualified donee institution located in Canada.
-Co-Applicants/Collaborators must be at the post-doctoral level or above and can be working outside Canada.
+Applicant Eligibility: Eligible principle applicants must be working in Canada at least 30% of the time at or above the level of post-doctoral researcher, and be affiliated with a Canada Revenue Agency-qualified donee institution located in Canada.
+Co-applicants/collaborators must be at the post-doctoral level or above and can be working outside Canada.

 Applicants may appear in any role on any number of projects.

 Project Eligibility: Projects must meet two conditions to be eligible: